Trifacta nabs $48M from Google and others for its AI-based approach to ordering data

 This is where companies like Trifacta come into the picture.
 The company describes itself as a “data wrangler” (which so far is not an official, technical term, but maybe watch this space).
 It uses a combination of machine learning with human nudging to query and organize that trove of data to produce various insights.
 Examples of where Trifacta’s engine has been applied include areas like customer relations, risk analysis and Internet of Things deployments.

 There are a number of other companies out there looking to put their own spin on how to “wrangle” or read unstructured or otherwise unordered data, to tap into what IDC estimates as $210 billion opportunity by 2020.
+They include GoodData, Looker, Sisense and more.

 Trifacta’s approach is to democratise the process, turning it into something that the people generating the data can fix themselves without needing to rely on data science teams.
 This includes drop-down menus to help them figure out what kinds of outcomes they would like to find; lots of suggestions for what to do next and more.

+Its name seems to be word-play on “trifecta”, meaning either three wins or someone predicting the top three finishers in a competition.
+You can see how both apply to what Trifacta is doing: it’s trying to predict more insights (and wins) for its users by relying on the data that is already in their hands.

 The problem that Trifacta is tackling is not a small one.
 One estimate puts our collective digital output at 2.5 quintillion bytes per day, and that growth of data-producing services is creating an equally growing opportunity for startups trying to read that information in a better way.